 Live in the Present, Not the Past

 Do not allow this.
 Each time that the past comes knocking at your door, understand that it has nothing to offer you.
 True happiness occurs when you live in the present, so be mindful of the moment you’re living right now.

 Living is being able to move forward by detaching yourself from things and people.

-You have left friends who turned out to be false and family members who didn’t appreciate you.
-You have left places, jobs and customs and things in order to move ahead to new paths full of opportunities and happiness.
+You have left friends who turned out to be fake and family members who didn’t appreciate you.
+You have left places, jobs, traditions, and more in order to move on to new paths full of opportunities and happiness.

-- It’s time to start anew and close doors that hinder our growth.
-Doing so is bittersweet.
+It’s time to start anew and close doors that hinder our growth, although it may be bittersweet.
 However, when we “close doors” we should not harbor hate or frustration.

-- Step ahead to a future free of resentment and of those negative emotions that erode your opportunity to be happy.
+Move forward towards a future free of resentment and negative emotions that sabotage your chance to be happy.

 You are a complete person.
 Each one of your past and present experiences makes you who you are.
 Once you set hate, guilt, and anger free, you can truly live in the present and love yourself.

-- According to Gestalt therapy, that approach to human psychology reminds us that we should be aware of the here and now, while combining the past and the present.
+According to Gestalt therapy, a school of human psychology, we should be aware of the here and now, while combining the past and the present.

-- The person who only recalls the past and longs for it forgets to live in the present and forgets who they are now.
+The person who only recalls the past and longs for it forgets to live in the present and forgets who they are now.
 When this happens, we tend to disconnect from reality and our own necessities.

-- Believe it or not, this can make us sick.
-Very often depression originates from a hopeless fixation on a time from the past.
+Believe it or not, this can make us sick.
+Very often, depression originates from a hopeless fixation on the past.
 It is because of that weakness that we are unable to fully live in the present.

-We should be capable of loving ourselves for who we are, including the mistakes we’ve make in the past.
+We should be capable of loving ourselves for who we are, including the mistakes we’ve made in the past.
 The mistakes have allowed us to learn and figure out who we are now.